MileHacker Logo

 • Americans generally prefer a bit more distance during conversations.

-• If visiting a religious site, dress respectfully (shoulders/knees covered), maintain quiet.
+• If visiting a religious site, dress respectfully (dress to cover shoulders and knees), maintain quiet.

 Gender & LGBTQ+ Information